JohnnyMa/sane/docs/index.md

 (pronounce `/seɪn/`, like `sane`)

-The Simple And Nedded configuration format
+The Simple And Needed configuration format

 By <a href="https://kerkour.com" target="_blank" rel="noopener noreferrer">Sylvain Kerkour</a>